|

 The

-extremely low coefficient of friction of teflon makes the encapsulated
+extremely low coefficient of friction of FEP and PFA makes the encapsulated

 o-ring an ideal choice where surface wear might otherwise be a

 problem.
-By itself, the material teflon exhibits a useful service
+By itself, the material FEP and PFA exhibit a useful service

 life from below -100° F, to temperatures of over 500°

-F. Its resistance to solvents remains excellent throughout a wide
+F. Their resistance to solvents remains excellent throughout a wide

 range of temperatures.
 In addition, the low dielectric constant